jeffscyberjournal/Wazuh-Siem/README.md

   - Ubuntu linux (DEBIAN) installation
   - Windows installation
 - Set static Ip and Confirm DHCP is Off and Static IP is Set
+- Setup agents and manager for vulnerability scanning

 ## Installation